 What is Low-E?

 A low-E coating is an invisible metallic layer, only several atoms in thickness, that is applied to glass surfaces.
-It allows short-wave solar energy to pass while bouncing back out long-wave infrared energy.
+This is one of the most popular types of glass windows and allows short-wave solar energy to pass while bouncing back out long-wave infrared energy.
 This allows for most of the sun’s energy to pass through into your home while ensuring a minimal amount of heat in your house is allowed to escape.
 This is especially beneficial in colder climates as it significantly reduces heat loss from your home in the winter time.
 Though there is a slight loss in solar gains in your home with the presence of low-E, it more than makes up by significantly reducing solar heat loss in the nighttime.

 Why Should You Buy Windows With LoE Glass?